mohdalmas/redis-infra-devops/README.md

 **Redis Interaction**: You can interact with the Redis cluster by connecting to any Redis pod and using redis-cli.
 **Data Persistence**: Redis data is persisted using EBS volumes with the Append-Only File (AOF) mechanism to ensure data durability.

+**External DNS***
+The Main issue for Cross cluster is connecting these nodes together which I have resolved using VPC plugin & External DNS.
+- Added Nodes using FQDN so they wont reply on pods IP since it is very dynamic.
+- Network connectivity is being achived using VPC CNI pluging so it allow inter vpc communidation.
+- ExternalDNS used to propagate Pods IP with the FQDN into Route53 and then using Route53 to resolve domain specific query.

 **Prerequisites**
 Before using this repository, ensure you have the following: